EmberLightVFX/Kitsu-for-Docker/README.md

 If you need to run any specific zou commands, open the terminal of cgwire-zou-app and enter your command.
 You can run `zou --help` to see all available commands.

+# Update database schema

+If you need to update the zou database schema, open the terminal of cgwire-zou-app and enter `./upgrade_zou.sh`.

 # For development